 For many people, road trips offer an escape from everyday life, but for Roger Trombley and Shimul Bhuva, the open road is an extension of their office.
 The couple works at Ford as engineers, and occasionally they're able to enjoy a major perk of the job: taking a bucket list road trip in a Ford vehicle—all in the name of research, of course.

 "Shimul and I have both always loved to take road trips.
-I particularly love the sense of adventure and exploration that comes with hitting the road—when you fly, you tend to miss so many amazing sites," Trombley tells MyDomaine.
+I particularly love the sense of adventure and exploration that comes with hitting the road.
+When you fly, you tend to miss so many amazing sites," Trombley tells us.
 He and Bhuva are part of Ford's Mother of All Road Trips (MOART) team, a collective of engineers who log millions of miles testing new vehicles.
 Trombley designs the algorithms in collision mitigation systems, and these road trips allow him to test the features in real life—and explore some pretty unbelievable national parks and cities at the same time.

 Acadia National Park

 East coasters should add Maine (or anywhere in New England) to their list if they want to see fall foliage in all its brilliance.
 "The drive through Maine and into Acadia National Park was very picturesque," Trombley says.
 "Bar Harbor is a lovely town just outside of the national park and makes a wonderful place to vacation."
 He also recommends walking along the sandbar to Bar Island, which you can access only during low tide when the sand is exposed.
 "Time your walk to the island carefully, so you don't get stranded for six hours!" he warns.

 Blue Ridge Parkway